CostaLab/dream-challenge/README.md

 After changing these lines just execute the following command:

-python data.py factor cell_list
+python call_classifier.py

-The output for the specified cell type (variable "cell" in the code) and transcription factor (variable "factor" in the code) will be gzipped in the correct format in the folder "out"
+The predciton file for the specified cell type (variable "cell" in the code) and transcription factor (variable "factor" in the code) will be gzipped in the correct format in the folder "./output/prediction/"